November 7 , 2019

 About the Event

 The conference convenes researchers and practitioners from Minnesota and the Upper Midwest to highlight new learning, emerging ideas, and the latest innovations in transportation.
-Attendees will learn about research findings, implementation efforts, and engagement activities related to a variety of transportation topics.
+Attendees learned about research findings, implementation efforts, and engagement activities related to a variety of transportation topics.

 Opening Session: Transport and Urban Governance in a Platform-Driven World

-Following Webb’s presentation, a panel of Minnesota leaders and experts will share perspectives on managing digital data in today’s complex transportation industry.
+Following Webb’s presentation, a panel of Minnesota leaders and experts shared perspectives on managing digital data in today’s complex transportation industry.

 Luncheon Session: Aerotropolis—Shaping Transportation and Regional Development into the Future

-Conference attendees will be eligible for Professional Development Hours (PDHs) and American Institute of Certified Planners (AICP) maintenance credits.
-A list of sessions approved for AICP credits will be posted here prior to the event.
+Conference attendees are eligible for Professional Development Hours (PDHs) and American Institute of Certified Planners (AICP) maintenance credits.